from Caroline Pringle (Families and Professionals Advisor, Child Enquiries)

 What has changed and what is the same?

 If you are able to discuss this with your child, make them aware that although many things have changed within the school such as being in a class bubble with their teacher and having lunch in their class etc., there are many things that will stay the same.
 They will still be with all their classmates, and they will still have lunch and play time together.
-With all the focus on going back to school, it is also important to talk about what will be the same at home and after school too e.g. they will still have spaghetti bolognaise on Monday nights, they can still play with their Lego and go out on their bike.
+With all the focus on going back to school, it is also important to talk about what will be the same at home and after school too e.g. they will still have spaghetti bolognaise on Monday nights, they can still play with their Lego and go out on their bike for exercise.

 How do we feel?